 ZooMed Floating Betta Exercise Mirror

-I have a post all about the use of mirrors which you can read here: Do Betta Fish Like Mirrors.
-It also talks about other toys that you can use to bring some stimulation to your betta fish.
+I have another post that talks about the use of betta mirrors, which also talks about other toys that you can use to bring some stimulation to your betta fish.

 Betta Glass Surfing